ltfschoen/solidity_test/README.md

 * Solidity
     * Definitions
         * Contract (Solidity) - code (functions) and data (state) at address on Ethereum blockchain
+    * Syntax
+        * "natspecs" - comments are recognisable by three slashes `///`. shown when user is asked to confirm a transaction.
+        * "payable" - keyword required at start of function for function to receive Ether

 * Blockchain
     * Definitions